intro-robotics-uchicago/intro_robo/README.md

 ## Scripts and other programs

-All such content is in the `bin` dircotry.
+All such content is in the `bin` directory.